AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-a-local-aem-development-environment.md

 ## Troubleshooting

 ***Help!*** My code isn't working!
-As with all development, there will be times (probably many), where your code is just not working as expected.
+As with all development, there are times (probably many), where your code is just not working as expected.
 AEM is a powerful platform, but with great power... comes great complexity.
 Below are a few high level starting points when it comes to troubleshooting and tracking down issues (but far from an exhaustive list of things that can go wrong):

 ### Verify Code Deployment